irods/python-irodsclient/README.md

 ('/tempZone/home/rods', 'type', 'Project', None)
 ```

-Beginning with version 0.8.3 of PRC, the 'in' genquery operator is
+Since v0.8.3, the 'In()' operator is available:
-also available:

 ```python
 >>> from irods.models import Resource